xPietrUx/copilot-latex-translator/README.md

-todo extension readme

 # Copilot LaTeX Translator

 Copilot LaTeX Translator is a Webview extension to Visual Studio Code that translates Copilot LaTeX form to readable formulas.
+It's main porpuse is to translate mathematical equations.

 ## Design